 The blue jay is undisputably a handsome bird.
 With its deep blue plumage and matching crest contrasting with a white belly, a blue jay serves as a beacon of color on a cold, leafless winter day.

 Though this species has a bad reputation for robbing eggs from other birds' nests, squirrels and crows, in turn, raid the nests of jays.

-Blue Jays are omnivores; they eat seeds as well as insects and other critters.
-Though Blue Jays are often at the Garden year-round, they are actually migratory, especially in the colder regions of the United States.
-During winters when oaks produce few acorns, Blue Jays move southward, while during winters of high production, more Blue Jays remain in such wooded forest preserves as McDonald Woods.
+Blue jays are omnivores; they eat seeds as well as insects and other critters.
+Though blue jays are often at the Garden year-round, they are actually migratory, especially in the colder regions of the United States.
+During winters when oaks produce few acorns, blue jays move southward, while during winters of high production, more blue jays remain in wooded forest preserves like the McDonald Woods.